About the London Art College

 When I became Principal in 1998, I was very aware that in a changing world, the college needed to move with the times.

 All our courses are regularly updated, however we have also been mindful of our proud heritage.
-The college has been training aspiring artists and illustrators for the past eighty years.
+The college has been training aspiring artists and illustrators for the past ninety years.
 We were, I believe, the first distance learning college set up anywhere in the world (1931) and today we have students studying with us all over the world.

 Our course tutors are the best and our programmes are very effective in helping people realise their ambitions as artists.